 Even though period underwear has leak-proof fabric, it won’t keep you protected from period leaks while swimming and are not suitable to wear in the water.
 Like pads, because period underwear is worn on the outside of your body, it will soak up water while swimming and lead to some seriously messy overflow!
 It’s best to keep your period underwear for dry land-based adventures only.

-What if you swim on your period with no tampon or cup?
+What if you swim on your period with no period protection?

 It is believed that the pressure created by water outside the body can slow down your menstrual flow, and some people find that their period stops completely while in water.
 You can test it out at home in the bath if you’re curious!
 But for leak-proof protection, it’s always best to wear a menstrual cup, tampon or sponge.
 While period leaks at the beach won’t attract sharks (that’s a myth), it can be messy when you exit the water.
 And leaks or free bleeding at public pools are best avoided altogether for hygiene reasons.